handsontable/handsontable/docs/content/guides/rows/row-sorting.md

 - By a single column, or by [multiple columns](#sort-by-multiple-columns).
 - Using Handsontable's [UI](#demo) or [API](#control-sorting-programmatically).

-Only the table view is sorted.
+Data is sorted only visually.
 Your source data remains in the original order.

 ### Demo